Vaccination Programme – information for staff

 Please note that you will need to provide some identification (such as a letter, ID badge) to show you are a front line worker.

-You can book at one of the large vaccination centres at Newcastle’s Centre for Life or the Nightingale Sunderland.
+You can book at one of the large vaccination centres at Newcastle’s Centre for Life, Nightingale Sunderland, Arnison Centre, Durham and Darlington Arena.
 Or you can provide your contact details and we will contact you with a local vaccination service.

 Why it is important that you have the vaccine